danielbodnar/awesome-stars/BY-LANG.md

 - [myntra/pipeline](https://github.com/myntra/pipeline) - Pipeline is a package to build multi-staged concurrent workflows with a centralized logging output.
 - [shenwei356/rush](https://github.com/shenwei356/rush) - A cross-platform command-line tool for executing jobs in parallel
 - [google/cel-spec](https://github.com/google/cel-spec) - Common Expression Language -- specification and binary representation
+- [score-spec/score-compose](https://github.com/score-spec/score-compose) - Reference implementation for docker-compose target platform support
 - [kubecfg/kubecfg](https://github.com/kubecfg/kubecfg) - A tool for managing complex enterprise Kubernetes environments as code.
 - [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, D
 - [flipt-io/flipt](https://github.com/flipt-io/flipt) - Enterprise-ready, GitOps enabled, CloudNative feature management solution
-- [teamhanko/hanko](https://github.com/teamhanko/hanko) - Auth and user management for the passkey era
+- [teamhanko/hanko](https://github.com/teamhanko/hanko) - Customer Identity and Access Management for the passkey era
 - [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [peer-calls/peer-calls](https://github.com/peer-calls/peer-calls) - Group peer to peer video calls for everyone written in Go and TypeScript
 - [the4thamigo-uk/conflate](https://github.com/the4thamigo-uk/conflate) - Library providing routines to merge and validate JSON, YAML and/or TOML files